VM Comparative Economics Report

 Report data is based on costs from billing records, which are generated nightly.
 The costs in the VM billing records, in turn, are calculated from the VM at the time the billing records are written and from the relevant cost model values.
 See Configuring Cost Models for details.

 By default, this report uses historical data.
-If the managed system was added to Commander recently, retrieving historical data (supported for vCenter, AWS and Azure) will provide more data for this report.
+If the managed system was added to Commander recently, retrieving historical data will provide data for this report.
 When historical data is retrieved, Commander automatically generates billing records for the retrieval period.
-If no historical data is available, the report provides options to use current data with projections.
+If no historical data has been retrieved for public clouds, this report will be empty.
 To learn how to retrieve historical data, see:

 - Retrieving Historical Information for vCenter Managed Systems